9 Tips for Holiday Home Sellers

 Tip 8.
 Keep it minimal

-You're busy, your Realtor is busy, everybody's busy you can get away with just a couple of open houses during the holiday season.
+You're busy, your Real Estate Agent is busy, everybody's busy you can get away with just a couple of open houses during the holiday season.
 There are interested buyers out there.
 They'll come because they're serious.

 Tip 9.
 Gift wrap your home with a great online listing